 You will have to teach them to flush the toilet, wash their hands, and what not to do in a bathroom urinal.
 There’s so much for them to learn this first week of school!
 Remember they will not come to you knowing these things because this is their first time in school.
 (If you’re a parent who does teach your child all these things, you get a gold star!
 This doesn’t apply to every child, but with a large class of children from a variety of backgrounds, not all kids will know all these things.
 Teachers have to be prepared for all kids.)

 5. Giving them too much too soon.

 For the first week of school, limit the amount of materials and toys that are available to the kids.
 Too many will overwhelm children.
 Introduce most items to the class before placing it out for them to use.
 For example, I do not have dry erase boards and markers available until I show the class how to use them.
 Stick with basic materials and limit what you have either by putting some materials away in a closet or hiding them.
-Many teachers don’t have the extra storage space the put some things away, and in that case, you can turn some of your shelves around facing the wall, or cover some shelves with fabric or plastic table cloths, or wrap some items like a gift to be opened later.
+Many teachers don’t have the extra storage space to put some things away, and in that case, you can turn some of your shelves around facing the wall, or cover some shelves with fabric or plastic table cloths, or wrap some items like a gift to be opened later.
 Most preschool classrooms are the ultimate playroom because we have so much available to the kids, but at the beginning, that can be overwhelming to children who are new to a school setting.

 While I know some teachers won’t agree with me (and I may have stepped on some toes), these are five things I’ve learned to avoid the first week of school.
 Avoiding these help me have a less stressful start to the school year.

 What do you think?
 Agree or disagree?
 What school traditions do you rebel against?
-Hash it out in the comments below.

 You might like these Back to School resources…